-Once you have your own website with landing pages, it opens up tons of new possibilities to advertise on Facebook.
-For example, you might advertise new or underpriced listings on Facebook and then send them to your search page or a landing page with your lead capture form on it.
+Website landing pages offer tons of new possibilities to advertise on Facebook.
+For example, you might post about new or underpriced listings on Facebook and then send visitors to your search page or a landing page with your lead capture form on it.

 Advertise Free First-time Homebuyer E-books on Social Media

-First time homebuyers, especially millennials, are always looking for great educational content to help them through the buying process.
+First-time homebuyers, especially millennials, are always looking for great educational content to help them navigate the homebuying process.
 To generate buyer leads, you can write an educational e-book or private blog post and then advertise it on social media.
-When buyers come to your page, they will be prompted to enter their contact information in order to download the content.
+When buyers come to your page, they will be prompted to enter their contact information to download or view the content.

 5 Real Estate Landing Pages That Actually Convert